Credit Card Refinancing vs. Debt Consolidation Loans

 Is your goal to have good credit?

-If you have maxed out credit card debt and can barely afford minimum payments, a loan is not what you want.
-Having high balances negatively affects your credit utilization ratio and credit score.
+If you find yourself in a situation where you have maxed out credit card debt and can barely afford the minimum payments, obtaining a loan may not be the most suitable option.
+It’s important to consider that high balances on your credit cards can have a negative impact on both your credit utilization ratio and credit score.

-You would be better off – eliminating all of your interest and reducing the balances on each of your accounts, over getting a loan.
+In this case, a more effective approach would be to focus on eliminating all of your interest and reducing the balances on each of your accounts rather than acquiring a loan.

 Before you get a credit card loan, check out the following debt relief options.